 Landsat-4 Thematic Mapper (one image) and Landsat-5 Thematic Mapper (five images) images from the peak of six different growing seasons were acquired to assess changes in rangeland biomass (objective 2).
-Three of the images represent the collective period (dated July 23, 1986; August 17, 1989; and July 19, 1990) and three represent the post-collective period (dated August 9, 2001; July 20, 2002; and July 17, 2007).
-In addition, SPOT-4 satellite imagery (acquired on August 8, 2007) and SPOT-5 imagery (acquired on August 9, 2008) were used to assess current rangeland biomass (objective 3).
-All images were corrected for atmospheric effects using Idrisi's ATMOSC module (based on Chavez (1996) cos(t) model) and were projected in UTM Zone 47 North with WGS 1984 datum.
-Each image was co-registered to a georectified SPOT-4 image with 20 m x 20 m resolution (root mean squared error ranged between 0.43 - 0.96 meters) using ArcMap 9.2 software.
+Three of the images represent the collective period (dated 23 July 1986, 17 August 1989, and 19 July 1990) and three represent the postcollective period (dated 9 August 2001, 20 July 2002, and 17 July 2007).
+In addition, SPOT-4 satellite imagery (acquired on 8 August 2007) and SPOT-5 imagery (acquired on 9 August 2008) were used to assess current rangeland biomass (objective 3).
+All images were corrected for atmospheric effects using Idrisi's ATMOSC module (based on Chavez's [1996] COS[T] model) and were projected in Universal Transverse Mercator Zone 47 North with World Geodetic System 1984 datum.
+Each image was coregistered to a georectified SPOT-4 image with $20 \times 20$ m resolution (root mean squared error ranged between 0.43 m and 0.96 m) using ArcMap 9.2 software.
 All images were then subset to the Tsahiriin tal area.
-NDVI was estimated in each image subset using ENVI software (ENVI Version 4.3, ITT Industries Inc, 2006, Boulder, CO).
+NDVI was estimated in each image subset using ENVI software (ENVI Version 4.3, 2006; ITT Industries Inc, Boulder, CO).
 NDVI values at the 100 random points were then extracted for statistical analysis.

-GIS Data Sets
+Geographic Information Systems Data Sets

-A shapefile of the 100 random points was created using ArcMap 9.2 software and each point was assigned attributes of: field-based estimates of biomass and percent cover of green vegetation in 2007 and 2008, SPOT image-derived NDVI values from 2007 and 2008, and Landsat image-derived NDVI values from 1986, 1989, 1990, 2001, 2002, and 2007.
+A shapefile of the 100 random points was created using ArcMap 9.2 software and each point was assigned attributes of the following: field-based estimates of biomass and percentage of cover of green vegetation in 2007 and 2008, SPOT imagederived NDVI values from 2007 and 2008, and Landsat imagederived NDVI values from 1986, 1989, 1990, 2001, 2002, and 2007.
 In addition, attributes describing the current stocking density as well as the collective-period stocking density were created using the ger maps from the two periods.
 Stocking density attributes were derived by generating six concentric buffer rings around each ger.
 The buffer rings were each 1 km wide and increased in circumference with increasing distance from each ger.
-The ring closest to each ger (i.e. the innermost ring) was classified as having the greatest stocking density, while the remaining rings were classified with decreasing stocking density as distance from the ger increased.
-The assumption that stocking density was greatest within the rings closest to the gers and decreased with increasing distance away from the gers was made, because all animals, except for horses, are brought to camp every night for milking, shelter, and protection from predators.
+The ring closest to each ger (i.e., the innermost ring) was classified as having the greatest stocking density, and the remaining rings were classified with decreasing stocking density as distance from the ger increased.
+The assumption that stocking density was greatest within the rings closest to the gers and decreased with increasing distance away from the gers was made because all animals, except for horses, are brought to camp every night for milking, shelter, and protection from predators.
 Animals also spend a portion of each morning grazing adjacent to the camp, before herders herd them to farther reaches of the valley for the day.
-Next, the area of each buffer ring was calculated and the number of animals owned by each household was divided by this area to estimate the animal density per square km within each buffer ring.
-The concentric buffer rings radiating away from each ger eventually overlap with other buffers from the neighboring gers.
-Therefore, the animal densities from all overlapping buffer rings of all neighboring gers were added to estimate the total animal density per square km throughout the entire Tsahiriin tal valley.
-The resulting zonal attributes were converted to a raster format with 28.5 m resolution.
-The estimated stocking density at the 100 random points were then extracted for statistical analysis.
+Next, the area of each buffer ring was calculated and the number of animals owned by each household was divided by this area to estimate the animal density per square kilometer within each buffer ring.
+The concentric buffer rings radiating away from each ger eventually overlapped with other buffers from the neighboring gers.
+Therefore, the animal densities from all overlapping buffer rings of all neighboring gers were added to estimate the total animal density per square kilometer throughout the entire Tsahiriin tal Valley.
+The resulting zonal attributes were converted to a raster format with 28.5-m resolution.
+The estimated stocking densities at the 100 random points were then extracted for statistical analysis.